Veterinary Public Health - Master of Public Health

 Learn more about the Master of Public Health

-Sign up for an upcoming information session to get answers to your questions about Ohio State’s Master of Public Health program.
+Sign up for an upcoming information session to get answers to your questions about Ohio State’s Master of Public Health veterinary public health specialization.
 Save your spot and learn how you can become a Public Health Buckeye.

 Available dates